How To Host A Cooking Class: The Ultimate Guide For Chefs

 Bring people together

 Rule #1: A cooking class is about the people, not the food.
-This makes your cooking class primarily a networking event, not an educational event.
+This makes your cooking class primarily a networking and relaxation event, not an educational event.

-Strangers come together to learn cooking skills from you, make friends, and have a good time.
+This distinction is key.
+We originally focused too much on the food and learned through feedback that people come together to learn cooking skills from you, make friends, and have a good time, not to become the next Gordon Ramsey.

-A cooking class also teaches you critical skills, such as:
+A cooking class teaches you critical skills, such as:

 These skills help you expand your brand and create more memorable experiences.